 With the COVID-19 pandemic limiting opportunities for in-person consultation, Southcentral Foundation’s Learning Institute has launched a suite of virtual consulting opportunities.
 These virtual consultations are arranged on an hourly basis, and offer the opportunity to connect with SCF subject matter experts on a variety of topics.

 The COVID-19 pandemic is a crisis that has heavily impacted healthcare organizations around the world, Southcentral Foundation included, and SCF’s leadership has taken care to regularly communicate with employees during this time.

 Southcentral Foundation is introducing Nuka Fireside Chats, a series of interactive discussions with SCF leadership and key subject matter experts.
 These interactive hour-long sessions will be hosted online, free of charge for anyone who wishes to participate.
 The goal of the sessions is to share best practices for the benefit of other health care organizations which may be experiencing rapid change due to the COVID-19 pandemic.

 Southcentral Foundation’s Virtual Nuka Week is approaching!
 This online conference includes both live sessions and access to pre-recorded material.
-The conference will feature a keynote speech from SCF President/CEO Katherine Gottlieb, as well as sessions on a wide variety of topics ranging from leadership principles to how SCF has managed the COVID-19 pandemic.
+The conference will feature a keynote speech from SCF’s President/CEO, as well as sessions on a wide variety of topics ranging from leadership principles to how SCF has managed the COVID-19 pandemic.
 Following is information about a selection of sessions available during the virtual conference: